scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 ### Hot code replacement in the frontend
 This is done automatically when the frontend is deployed with `npm start`.
 After a change is saved the web page is automatically reloaded.

+### Docker Run Configurations

+To ease development some Docker run configurations are part of the Scenarioo repository:

+ * _Scenarioo - Hafenarbeiter_: This is the Docker image that we publish as part of the Scenarioo release.
+It builds and runs Scenarioo as standalone Spring Boot application.
+ * _Scenarioo - Hafenarbeiter Kater_: This Docker image builds Scenarioo and runs it inside a Tomcat server.
+ * _Scenarioo - Hafenarbeiter Gummiband Suche_: This Docker image starts ElasticSearch and exposes it on the default port, so that a running instance of Scenarioo can connect to it.
+ * _Scenarioo - Hafenarbeiter komponiert Dev Cluster_: This run configuration uses Docker compose to start two Docker images, one with ElasticSearch and one with Tomcat.

+#### Debugging Scenarioo running inside Docker

+If you use the _Scenarioo - Hafenarbeiter komponiert Dev Cluster_ run configuration and want to debug Scenarioo, you have to do the following:
+ 1. In the file [docker-compose.yml](https://github.com/scenarioo/scenarioo/blob/develop/docker/dev-tomcat-elasticsearch-cluster/docker-compose.yml) set "JPDA_SUSPEND" to "Y". **Important:** Do not commit this change.
+ 2. Start the run configuration.
+Tomcat will wait with starting and deploying Scenarioo until a debugging session has been connected.
+You should see this in the log: "Listening for transport dt_socket at address: 1043".
+ 3. Select the _Scenarioo - Debug Docker_ run configuration and debug it.
+ 4. In the Docker log you should see Tomcat and Scenarioo booting up.
+Execution will stop at breakpoints and you can debug as usual.

 ## Working with scenarioo-java